mjschuman/run_analysis/README.md

 Assignment Week 3 - Getting and Cleaning Data Course

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
-The data is collected from the accelerometers from the Samsung Galaxy S II smartphone.
+The data was collected by Jorge L. Reyes-Ortiz, David Anguita, Alessandro Ghio and Luca Oneto from Smartlab www.smartlab.ws.
+The data was collected from 30 volunteers using smartphones and includes six activities (walking, walking upstairs, walking downstairs, sitting, standing and laying).
+The data were split into two sets, test and train.

 There are two files in this repository: